ZhichaoTan/metrics_guidance_retrosynthesis/README.md

 # Guiding Computer-aided Multistep Retrosynthesis with Complexity and Distance Metrics

-This repository contains the implementation for integrating complexity and distance metrics to effectively guide multistep retrosynthesis using Monte Carlo Tree Search (MCTS).
+This repository contains the implementation for Integrating Complexity and Distance Metrics to Effectively Guide Multistep Retrosynthesis.

 ## Table of Contents
 - [Overview](#overview)